Oops and Daisies

 Flexible Hours

 Gone are my 9 to 5 days.
 Now I work when it fits into my schedule.
-I have gals on my makeup business team who work full time and they squeeze in work at night, or on lunch breaks.
-For me, my work and writing schedule is typically at nap time (or quiet time for little miss) and after the kids go to bed.
+I have gals on my makeup business team who work full time and squeeze in work at night or on lunch breaks.
+For me, my work and writing schedule is typically at nap time (or quiet time for Little Miss) and after the kids go to bed.
 I set my hours, and I decide how much I’ll be working any given day.

 In the past year-plus that I’ve been home full time, I’ve learned a whole lot more about working from home.
 I feel like I’m juggling a lot — but what mom isn’t?
 And my WAHM life gives me the best of both worlds, professional fulfillment and time at home with my kiddos… and I wouldn’t trade that for the world.